CSCfi/csc-user-guide/docs/computing/overview.md

 ## Accessing Puhti

-To be able to use Puhti, you need to have a CSC user account that belongs to a computing projec that has access to Puhti.
-CSC user accounts and projects are mangged with [my.csc.fi](https://my.csc.fi) portal.
-Further instructions are provided in the Accounts section of this user guide.
+To be able to use Puhti, you need to have a CSC user account that belongs to a computing project that has access to Puhti.
+CSC user accounts and projects are managed with [my.csc.fi](https://my.csc.fi) portal.
+Further instructions are provided in the [Accounts section](../../accounts/overview.md) of this user guide.

 ## Connecting to Puhti